 “When people said, ‘Hey, I can do my work at home,’ that’s exactly what they did,” Burch said.
 “The decision to keep people in their homes had ripple effects throughout the year, but since that order was lifted in June we’ve clawed our way back.”

 Seeking a ‘third space’

 Despite the pandemic-related uncertainty, experts predict coworking spaces to continue growing over the next decade.
 Commercial real estate firm JLL has reportedly predicted that 30 percent of all office space will be flexible by 2030, while other reports have shown the amount of flexible office space in the top 23 U.S. markets increased 2.5 percent through the third quarter of 2020 compared to 2019.

-All of Treehuis’ permanent members that had their own permanent desk at the coworking space stayed with the business, but members who work out of the space a few times a week have declined, Burch said.
+All of Treehuis’ permanent members who had their own permanent desk at the coworking space stayed with the business, but the number of members who work out of the space a few times a week has declined, Burch said.
 The space also hosts meetings and events, which have not been able to take place in 2020.